-Urban farms, soil-less growing methods, and other sustainable living choices are emerging as viable ways to provide fresh food in dense city environments with minimal transportation and resources.
+Urban farms, vertical growing methods, and other sustainable living choices are emerging as viable ways to provide fresh food in dense city environments with minimal transportation and resources.
 Dickson Despommier, the “father” of the vertical farm concept, summed up the key drivers of the movement toward urban farming in an article published in the New York Times in 2009.

 “Grow.
 Bloom.
 Thrive.” -Will Allen (Founder of #10 on our list.
 Awarded 100 Most Influential People in the World by TIME in 2010)